aegersz/Legal-buzz/DA_Without_NE.md

 ---

 **Bottom Line:**
 You can absolutely dial up dopamine without inviting noradrenaline to the party.

+**I use Metoprolol Tartrate to attenuate the NorEpinephrine or NorAdrenaline**

 Respect the metabolic path, and buffer wisely.